wakeful-answer/vigilant-journey/docs/Concerts.md

   time: 21:00-02:00
   venue: Futur:st
   desc:
-    - "CLUB NIGHT: BISTRACK CONCERT showcases some of the most cutting-edge and exciting electronic musicians and DJs from Iloilo, Cebu, Roxas City, and other areas in the Visayas region performing alongside some of Manila’s most outré and left-field artists in a retro resto-bar in the heart of the bustling neighborhood of Poblacion.
-A show of dark industrial, minimal techno, ambient, and noise acts concurrent with the launch of the BISTRACK album, a new anthology of experimental music in the Visayas region, happening a block away at DULO."
+    - "CLUB NIGHT: VISTRAX CONCERT showcases some of the most cutting-edge and exciting electronic musicians and DJs from Iloilo, Cebu, Roxas City, and other areas in the Visayas region performing alongside some of Manila’s most outré and left-field artists in a retro resto-bar in the heart of the bustling neighborhood of Poblacion.
+A show of dark industrial, minimal techno, ambient, and noise acts concurrent with the launch of the VISTRAX album, a new anthology of experimental music in the Visayas region, happening a block away at DULO."
 -
   title: 'SPECTRES'
   class: spectres